Control and chaos in fantasy locales (Robinson Crusoe, Treasure Island, Lord of the Flies, and more)

 Rather than wild animals and Redskins, pirates are, of course, the dangerous forces of chaos and entropy in Robert Louis Stevenson’s more realistic Treasure Island.
 Still, before his sea voyage begins, when Jim Hawkins daydreams over the map of the island, what he imagines are the wild beasts and savages to be found there.
 Indeed, “Here Monsters Be” was the typical entry made by cartographers when describing the isles of Terra Incognita on the edges of their maps.

 When it comes to islands, Jim Hawkins’ daydreams are our own.
 As for “wild beasts,” islands seem to be their refuge: whether we are talking about King Kong or the dinosaurs of Jurassic Park.
-And as for “savages,” if cannibals are not to be found there, William Golding’s Lord of the Flies shows that an island can change that, since Golding’s English schoolboys soon degenerate into uncivilized and murderous savages there.
+And as for “savages,” if cannibals are not to be found there, William Golding’s Lord of the Flies shows that an island, itself, can change that since Golding’s English schoolboys soon degenerate into uncivilized and murderous savages there.

 So, the island’s outlaws, its pirates and savages, might be seen as exaggerated figures for pending adolescent anarchy.
 And the island’s many beasts and monsters might be understood in terms of the film Teen Wolf: that story about a teen troubled by the scary hairiness of puberty (by animal tendencies and werewolf-like complexion problems) and played by the appropriately named actor Michael J. Fox.